 The plasma elimination half-life is approximately 6-10 hours in healthy subjects and patients with epilepsy.

-Elderly: The results of a study evaluating single-dose (400 mg) and multiple dose (800 mg/day for 6 days) pharmacokinetics of rufinamide in 8 healthy elderly subjects (65-80 years old) and 7 younger healthy subjects (18-45 years old) found no significant age-related differences in the pharmacokinetics of rufinamide.
-Renal Impairment: Rufinamide pharmacokinetics in 9 patients with severe renal impairment (creatinine clearance < 30 mL/min) was similar to that of healthy subjects.
-Patients undergoing dialysis 3 hours post rufinamide dosing showed a reduction in AUC and Cmax by 29% and 16% respectively.
-Adjusting rufinamide dose for the loss of drug upon dialysis should be considered.
+Rufinamide pharmacokinetics in 9 patients with severe renal impairment (creatinine clearance < 30 mL per min) was similar to that of healthy subjects.
+Patients undergoing dialysis 3 hours post rufinamide dosing showed a reduction in AUC and Cmax by 29% and 16%, respectively.

-The effectiveness of BANZEL (rufinamide tablets) as adjunctive treatment for the seizures associated with Lennox-Gastaut syndrome (LGS) was established in a single multicenter, double-blind, placebo-controlled, randomized, parallel-group study (n=138).
+The effectiveness of BANZEL as adjunctive treatment for the seizures associated with Lennox-Gastaut Syndrome (LGS) in adult and pediatric patients ages 4 years and older was established in a single multicenter, double-blind, placebo-controlled, randomized, parallel-group study (N=138).
 Male and female patients (between 4 and 30 years of age) were included if they had a diagnosis of inadequately controlled seizures associated with LGS (including both atypical absence seizures and drop attacks) and were being treated with 1 to 3 concomitant stable dose AEDs.
 Each patient must have had at least 90 seizures in the month prior to study entry.
-After completing a 4 week Baseline Phase on stable therapy, patients were randomized to have BANZEL (rufinamide tablets) or placebo added to their ongoing therapy during the 12 week Double-blind Phase.
+After completing a 4-week Baseline Phase on stable therapy, patients were randomized to have BANZEL or placebo added to their ongoing therapy during the 12 -week Double-blind Phase.
 The Double-blind Phase consisted of 2 periods: the Titration Period (1 to 2 weeks) and the Maintenance Period (10 weeks).
-During the Titration Period, the dose was increased to a target dosage of approximately 45 mg/kg/day (3200 mg in adults of > 70kg), given on a b.i.d. schedule.
+During the Titration Period, the dose was increased to a target dosage of approximately 45 mg/kg per day (3200 mg in adults of > 70 kg), given on a twice daily schedule.
 Dosage reductions were permitted during titration if problems in tolerability were encountered.
 Final doses at titration were to remain stable during the maintenance period.
-Target dosage was achieved in 88% of the BANZEL (rufinamide tablets) -treated patients.
+Target dosage was achieved in 88% of the BANZEL-treated patients.
 The majority of these patients reached the target dose within 7 days, with the remaining patients achieving the target dose within 14 days.

 The primary efficacy variables were: